tweinfeld/tomapio/README.md

 # tomapio
-Map-User interaction logger
+User-Map interaction tracker

 ## What is it?

-Tomapio is a user-interaction event tracker for use in conjunction with your application's geographical maps or charts.
-Tomapio normalizes events from multiple Map vendors, as well as from standard DOM and allows for custom plugins to be added.
+Tomapio is a user->map tracker for observing user interactions with your Application's maps & charts.
+Tomapio normalizes events from multiple sources such as Google-Maps and standard DOM events, and supports custom plugins to be manually defined.

 Tomapio provides the following events "out of the box":